lintianfang/Immersive_labeling_pc/README.md

 4. open the folder "develop", drag the "projects" to define_project_dir.bat
 5. drag the "build" folder to define_system_variables.bat
 6. open the batch file define_platform.bat to set the win32 or 64
-7. check the configuration in the batch file show_system_variables.bat
+7. check the configuration in the batch file show_system_variables.bat, select version of Visual Studio

 8. git clone "Immersive_labeling_pc" from current repo: https://github.com/lintianfang/Immersive_labeling_pc
 9. in the folder "Immersive_labeling_pc", drag the pc_labeling_tool.pj to ..\bin\geberate_makefiles.bat